Wide receiver Allen Lazard signs 4-year deal with Jets

 “I think objectively, a lot of people can look at Allen Lazard and go, he’s a really good player, we would love to have him on our team,” Rodgers said on “The Pat McAfee Show.”
 “Anybody would be lucky to have him in the locker room.”

-Lazard was signed by Jacksonville as an unrestricted free agent out of Iowa State in 2018 and was signed by Green Bay off the Jaguars’ practice squad that season.
+Lazard was signed by Jacksonville as an undrafted free agent out of Iowa State in 2018 and was signed by Green Bay off the Jaguars’ practice squad that season.

+“I still feel undrafted,” Lazard said with a smile, “because the checks haven’t hit yet.”

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL